jamiema1/pawlog/README.md

 cd server
 ```

-Create a `.env` file with the following contents (Ensure that you replace the placeholders with the correct values).
+Using the `.env.example` [file](https://github.com/jamiema1/pawlog/blob/main/server/.env.example) as a template, create a `.env` file and replace the placeholders with the correct values.

 ```
 # TODO: replace <cwl>